lym0302/PaddleSpeech/examples/other/tts_finetune/tts3/README.md

 ```

 ### Set finetune.yaml
-`finetune.yaml` contains some configurations for fine-tuning.
+`conf/finetune.yaml` contains some configurations for fine-tuning.
 You can try various options to fine better result.
+The value of frozen_layers can be change according `conf/fastspeech2_layers.txt` which is the model layer of fastspeech2.

 Arguments:
   - `batch_size`: finetune batch size.
 Default: -1, means 64 which same to pretrained model
   - `learning_rate`: learning rate.
 Default: 0.0001
   - `num_snapshots`: number of save models.
 Default: -1, means 5 which same to pretrained model
   - `frozen_layers`: frozen layers. must be a list.
 If you don't want to frozen any layer, set [].

 ## Get Started